 The proposed text (art.
-7) maintains diagonal cumulation for all products.
+7) maintains diagonal cumulation for all products under the condition that the same set of alternative rules of origin is accepted by the partners involved in the cumulation.
 In addition, it provides for a generalised full cumulation for all products except textiles and clothing listed in Chapters 50-63 of the Harmonised System (HS).

 Moreover, for products of HS Chapters 50-63, it provides for bilateral full cumulation.
-Finally, the Union and Lebanon will have the option to agree to extend the generalised full cumulation also to products of HS Chapters 50-63.
+Finally, the Union and Montenegro will have the option to agree to extend the generalised full cumulation also to products of HS Chapters 50-63.